erlang-unicode/ux/doc/ux_uca.md

 <h4><a name="Shifted">Shifted</a></h4>

-Variable collation elements are reset to zero at levels one through three.
-In addition, a new fourth-level weight is appended, whose value depends on the type, as shown in Table 12.
+Variable collation elements are reset to zero at levels one through
+three.
+In addition, a new fourth-level weight is appended, whose value
+depends on the type, as shown in Table 12.
-Any subsequent primary or secondary ignorables following a variable are reset so that their weights at levels one through four are zero.
+Any subsequent primary or secondary ignorables following a variable are reset
+so that their weights at levels one through four are zero.

-<pre>   * A combining grave accent after a space would have the value
+* A combining grave accent after a space would have the value
 [.0000.0000.0000.0000].
-* A combining grave accent after a Capital A would be unchanged.</pre>
+* A combining grave accent after a Capital A would be unchanged.

+Example:
+<pre>   C = ux_uca_options:get_options(shifted).
+ux_uca:sort_key(C, "Shifted collation sort key").</pre>